 Regardless of the church size and the salary size, churches are usually not looking for musical excellence in their musicians--it may even scare them.
 What they are looking for are people who will play the hymns and the anthems and the service music without complaint, who are easy to get along with and have positive attitudes, who work well with amateurs, are consistent and show up on time and basically get the job done with as little drama as possible.
 Some folks are afraid that a particularly good musician must necessarily have an attitude that will make it hard to deal with them.
 Not without some real life examples to back up that fear, regrettably.

 There's a particularly funny (and painful) sketch Garrison Keillor did several years ago about a little church that strove for musical excellence "and it nearly killed us."
 They advertise for a music director and manage to hire folks like Stravinksy, Phillip Glass, and Aaron Copland, pretty much a who's who of the 20th century in music (I particularly remember a minimalist introduction to "Onward, Christian Soldiers" in which the pianist never manages to get to the second line).
-Each time the composer doesn't stay around long for some reason and the church ends up returning to their in-congregation back-up volunteer, Mrs. Poole.
-Keillor sums her up after every one of her comebacks: "She was nice."
+Each time the composer doesn't stay around long for some reason and the church ends up returning to their in-congregation back-up volunteer, Mrs. Palmquist.
+Keillor sums her up after every one of her comebacks: "She was a good woman."

 That is really an indictment on both the musician and the congregation, although Mr. Keillor paints his set-in-their ways, stubbornly average congregations in such humorously sympathetic ways that it is hard to fault them.
 And, after all, I may have all [musical] excellence and all [musical] knowledge, but if I have not love....